LabDinO/.github/README.md

 List some ongoing or recent projects that showcase the diversity and depth of your research.

-1. Project A: Brief description.
+1. The use of neural network for Passive Acoustic Monitoring: .
-2. Project B: Brief description.
+2. Wheather : Brief description.
 3. ...

 ## Team Photo